horuslabsio/Starknet-Scaffold/docs/src/chapter_1.md

+# Introduction

 Starknet-Scaffold is a comprehensive, open-source toolkit designed for developing decentralized applications (dApps) on Starknet.
 This toolkit includes the most popular and functional tools, ensuring an up-to-date development environment.
-Starknet-Scaffold simplifies the process of forking the Starknet development stack through an adaptable frontend that seamlessly integrates with smart contracts.
-Additionally, it provides optimized scripts to streamline the processes of contract building, declaring, and deploying, thereby enhancing developer efficiency.

-Starknet-Scaffold was built using a robust technology stack, including:
+Starknet-Scaffold was built using a robust technology stack, which includes:

 1. **NextJS**: A powerful React framework that enables server-side rendering and static site generation, improving performance and SEO for web applications.
 It provides a seamless development experience with features like file-based routing and API routes.